-- Students should work together to keep common spaces tidy. - Only painter's tape (located in the clinic office) may be used to tape items to walls to prevent damage. - Food coloring is not allowed to be used anywhere in the building. - To prevent any potential damage to the carpets, activities involving messier substances, such as Play Doh, are restricted to the group therapy rooms on the lower level that have non-carpeted floors. - Students should avoid parking in the lots surrounding Brodahl; security patrols these lots frequently and ticket vehicles without faculty/staff stickers.
-The Clinic Coordinator issues yellow parking permits to clients/caregivers for limited parking spaces near Brodahl Hall.

-- Paperwork that needs to be scanned into PNC needs to have the client's full name on it before being placed in the "To Be Scanned" box in the Clinic Coordinator's office. - If you are going to need a recorder, a camera, or an iPad for a session, give yourself plenty of time to test it and make sure it is fully charged before you session.
+- Students should work together to keep common spaces tidy. - Tape should never be used on walls to prevent paint damage. - Food coloring is not allowed to be used anywhere in the building. - To prevent any potential damage to the carpets, activities involving messier substances, such as Play Doh, are restricted to the group therapy rooms on the lower level that have non-carpeted floors. - Students should avoid parking in the lots surrounding Brodahl; security patrols these lots frequently and ticket vehicles without faculty/staff stickers.
+The Clinic Coordinator issues yellow parking permits to clients/caregivers for limited parking spaces near Brodahl Hall. - Paperwork that needs to be scanned into PNC needs to have the client's full name on it before being placed in the "To Be Scanned" box in the Clinic Coordinator's office. - If you are going to need a recorder, a camera, or an iPad for a session, give yourself plenty of time to test it and make sure it is fully charged before you session.
 Chargers are not allowed to leave the Clinic Coordinator's office. - There is a printer in the student lab for your use.
 Also, you can use Find Me Printing to print small jobs to CSD-MFP, which is in the clinic office.
 You can also use that printer to make copies.
 Use your ID # to make copies or to print.